Skip to content Skip to footer

 The testicles are the oval-shaped sex organs, which are located inside the scrotum on either side of the penis.
 The testicles’ role in the body is to produce sperm and testosterone – which are two key elements of reproduction.

-When it comes to testicular health, it’s important to get familiar, as a range of uncomfortable conditions can affect them.
+When it comes to testicular health, it’s important to get familiar with what's normal for you, as a range of uncomfortable conditions can affect them.
 Testicular cancer, for example, most commonly affects younger men – and so catching symptoms early is vital.

 Warning signs and symptoms: